Meta-Team/Meta-ROS-Wiki/docs/execution/meta-hardware.md

 `spd_kp` `spd_ki`
 : Parameters used in velocity and position control mode.
 Refer to MI motor's documentation for more information.

-`pos_kp` `pos_ki`
+`loc_kp`
-: Parameters used in position control mode.
+: Parameter used in position control mode.
 Refer to MI motor's documentation for more information.

+`limit_spd`
+: Maximum speed limit of the motor in position mode.

+`limit_cur`
+: Maximum current limit of the motor in velocity mode.

 ### Example URDF configuration